The Power Of Retail Shelf Advertising

 Harnessing the power of shelf advertising: what to display on shelf signs

-Just as shelf signs can be used to prompt healthy choices, they can also be used to prompt indulgent ones, such as for sweet treats.
-Similarly, they can prompt practical impulse buys too, such as useful items like batteries or toothpaste.
+Just as shelf signs can be used to prompt healthy choices, they can also be used to prompt indulgent ones too.
+Similarly, they can trigger impulse buys for practical, useful items, like batteries or toothpaste.
 Retail shelf signs can also simply be used to highlight special offers and discounts.
-Most of us are now unconsciously primed to look for the tell-tale discount signs that jump out at us from shop shelves.
-But, as retailers, what exactly do we need to display on our shelf signage in order to raise our sales?

 Red aisle signs over supermarket shelving